-In addition, during the second quarter of 2021, the Company began planning a field and drill program at its Valle Ancho Project, located in the Argentine Province of Catamarca.
-The Company is party to an option agreement with the Province of Catamarca, whereby it may earn a 100% interest in Valle Ancho by making US\$8.2 million in total project expenditures by the end of 2022.
-As of the date of this MD&A, approximately US\$6.5 million remains to be spent on the earn-in, which the Company intends to meet with an exploration campaign commencing in the third quarter of 2021.
-The 2021/2022 campaign will include airborne geophysics as well as diamond drilling to test several targets including following up on unverified, historical drill intersections from the 1990's, including 62 metres at 1.0 g/t gold and 108 metres at 1.0 g/t gold.
+The Company's interest in the Valle Ancho project is held through an option agreement with the Province of Catamarca, whereby it may earn a 100% interest in Valle Ancho by making US\$8.2 million in total project expenditures by the end of 2022.
+As of the date of this MD&A, approximately US\$6.0 million remains to be spent on the earn-in, which the Company intends to meet with its current exploration campaign.